chinapedia/wikipedia.abstract.en/Page/Pope_Clement_XIII.md

 Ecumenism

-ClementXIII.jpeg Clement XIII backed plans to reunite the Catholic Church, with Old Catholic branches that split from Rome in 1724 over the issue of Papal authority, as well as with Protestants.
+Clement XIII backed plans to reunite the Catholic Church, with Old Catholic branches that split from Rome in 1724 over the issue of Papal authority, as well as with Protestants.
 This made little progress since Clement refused to compromise on doctrine with Protestants or on Papal authority with Old Catholics.

 In support of this policy, he recognised the Hanoverians as Kings of Great Britain despite the long-term residence in Rome of the Catholic House of Stuart.
 When James Francis Edward Stuart, aka James III died in 1766, Clement refused to recognise his son Charles Edward Stuart as Charles III, despite the objections of his brother Cardinal Henry Benedict Stuart.[13]